Ritvik2103/dog-breed-detection/README.md

-This repository contains the code file for implementation of Resnet50 architecture to determine dog breeds.
+This repository contains the files associated with the Dog Breed Detection project